HuyHung0/Robot-competition---group-3/README.md

 ![SEAL LOGO](images/seal.jpeg "SEAL")

-#This project is created for OS course in EURECOM.
+## This project is created for OS course in EURECOM.
 The project is to design and code an EV3 Mindstorm Lego robot to play basketball as an attacker and also a defender.
-For more information, you can click on this link [OS 2022](https://perso.telecom-paristech.fr/apvrille/OS/projects_fall2022.html)
+For more information, you can click on this link [OS PROJECT 2022](https://perso.telecom-paristech.fr/apvrille/OS/projects_fall2022.html)